The Austin SCBWI Cynthia Leitich Smith Writing Mentor Award honors one of the long-time members of our chapter.

 The award bearing her name will follow her example and give guidance to up-and-coming writers.
 Inspired by the Houstin SCBWI chapter‘s Joan Lowery Nixon Award, the Cynthia Leitich Smith Writing Mentor Award starts with the critiques at the annual Austin SCBWI conference.
 Critiquers nominate one of the manuscripts submitted to them for the award, if they feel the manuscript is of a high enough level.
 The nominated writers will make up the finalists, who will be announced after the Saturday sessions of the conference.
 The finalists’ work will then be submitted to the mentor, who will choose the winner, announced on our website after the conference.

-Our mentor for 2018 is Jennifer Ziegler.
+Our mentor for 2019 is award-winning Varian Johnson.

 These other brilliant local kidlit authors are also mentors for the Austin SCBWI Cynthia Leitich Smith Writing Mentor Award:

-Bethany Hegedus’ book include the forthcoming picture book biography Alabama Spitfire: The Story of Harper Lee and To Kill a Mockingbird, as well as the award-winning picture book biographies Grandfather Gandhi and the newly released Be the Change: A Grandfather Gandhi Story, both co-written with Arun Gandhi, grandson to the Mahatma and illustrated by Evan Turk.
+Bethany Hegedus’ books include the forthcoming picture book biography Alabama Spitfire: The Story of Harper Lee and To Kill a Mockingbird, as well as the award-winning picture book biographies Grandfather Gandhi and the newly released Be the Change: A Grandfather Gandhi Story, both co-written with Arun Gandhi, grandson to the Mahatma and illustrated by Evan Turk.
 The Grandfather Gandhi books join Bethany’s novels Truth with a Capital T and Between us Baxters in gracefully handling race, class and diversity issues.
 A graduate of the Vermont College of Fine Arts MFA program in Writing for Children & Young Adults, Bethany is prior editor of the literary journal Hunger Mountain.
 Bethany is the Owner and Creative Director of The Writing Barn, a writing retreat, workshop and event space in Austin, Texas.
 Read our interview with Bethany Hegedus.

 Liz Garton Scanlon, poet, teacher and author of a number of picture books, including the Caldecott-honored All the World, the picture book The Good-Pie Party and the novel for young readers The Great Good Summer.
 Read our interview with Liz Garton Scanlon.